OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Antianginal medicines make room for oxygen: they either relax vessels so more blood reaches the heart, reduce the heart’s workload, or do both.
 Coffee plays a different role—it’s your daily rhythm, focus, and comfort.
 You don’t have to choose between them.
 The sweet spot is about portion size, timing, hydration, and bean choice, so your cup stays enjoyable while your medication quietly does its job.

 Start with timing.
 Fast, hot, caffeinated coffee on an empty stomach can feel “spiky,” especially right after a dose that lowers blood pressure or changes heart rate.
-Move the mug to with or after food, sip slowly, and add water alongside.
+Move the mug to the side or after food, sip slowly, and add water alongside.
 If a medicine makes mornings drowsy, a small, smooth cup with breakfast can help without tipping into jitters.
 If sleep is fragile, park the last caffeinated cup in the early afternoon.

 Personalize for two weeks.
 Track how you feel (energy, light-headedness, reflux, sleep) versus cup size, brew, and timing.
 You’ll quickly find a routine that feels almost “automatic”—your antianginal plan stays steady, and your coffee remains something you enjoy, not manage.